Manish636700/Food_ordering/README.md

 ### Frontend

-  - React : A JavaScript Library for building interactive and dynamic UI compoments.
+  - **React** : A JavaScript Library for building interactive and dynamic UI compoments.
-  - Tailwind CSS : A
+  - **Tailwind CSS** : A utility-first CSS framework for responsive and customizable designs.

 - React
 - Spring Boot